 Sean is a cross-functional leader, writer, and creative director with a track record of leading creative teams, producing effective marketing and advertising campaigns, and providing powerful copy that exceeds expectations.
-Currently, he's the senior lead copywriter at Horizon Hobby, where, among other things, he serves as the Managing Editor of Transmitter Magazine.Personal projects include the children’s book, Goodnight Princess, and the noir-tinged fumetti, The Beautiful Kill.
+As a lead senior copywriter at Horizon Hobby, he shapes messaging through the power of design and storytelling.Personal projects include the children’s book, Goodnight Princess, and the noir-tinged fumetti, The Beautiful Kill.
 His latest book, Captured Ghosts, is coming soon.

 Select Essays